Medicare (United States): Comparison with private insurance

-Because Medicare offers statutorily determined benefits, its coverage policies and payment rates are publicly known, and all enrollees are entitled to the same coverage.
-In the private insurance market, plans can be tailored to offer different benefits to different customers, enabling individuals to reduce coverage costs while assuming risks for care that is not covered.
-Insurers, however, have far fewer disclosure requirements than Medicare, and studies show that customers in the private sector can find it difficult to know what their policy covers, and at what cost.
-Moreover, since Medicare collects data about utilization and costs for its enrollees—data that private insurers treat as trade secrets—it gives researchers key information about health care system performance.
+Medicare's coverage policies and payment rates are publicly known, and all enrollees are entitled to the same coverage.
+In the private insurance market, plans can be tailored to offer different benefits and coverage to different customers.
+Insurers have fewer disclosure requirements than Medicare, and studies show that customers in the private sector can find it difficult to know what their policy covers, and at what cost.

-Medicare also has an important role in driving changes in the entire health care system.
-Because Medicare pays for a huge share of health care in every region of the country, it has a great deal of power to set delivery and payment policies.
+Because Medicare pays for a huge share of health care in every region of the country, it has market power to set delivery and payment policies.
 For example, Medicare promoted the adaptation of prospective payments based on DRGs, which prevents unscrupulous providers from setting their own exorbitant prices.
 Meanwhile, the Patient Protection and Affordable Care Act has given Medicare the mandate to promote cost-containment throughout the health care system, for example, by promoting the creation of accountable care organizations or by replacing fee-for-service payments with bundled payments.